LauYeeYu/Mx-Compiler/docs/ir.md

 Intermediate representation (IR) is a representation of a program that is closer to the source language than the target language.

-A minimal is used as the intermediate representation in this project.
+A minimal LLVM IR is used as the intermediate representation in this project.
 See the [document](http://llvm.org/docs/LangRef.html) for LLVM IR for more information.

 ## IR Generation Steps